NESP Resilient Landscapes

 If the cameras are lured, use a meat or fish-based lure like tuna oil, tinned cat food or chicken necks.
 Make sure the lure is in the field of view of the camera.

-Most camera surveys targeting Feral Cats have the cameras:
+Most camera surveys targeting Feral cats have the cameras:

 • Along tracks, roads, trails created by animals or other linear features like dry river beds.
 You may not want to put cameras along publicly accessible roads to avoid cameras being stolen.